 You may also be interested in

 Powering more of the cars we drive with clean electricity is essential to addressing both growing CO2 emissions and air pollution across the UK.
-That’s why Shell is investing in EV infrastructure to meet the charging needs of electric vehicle drivers.
+That’s why Shell is investing in EV infrastructure to meet the charging needs of electric vehicle drivers – at home, at work or on the go.

 As the world changes and customer needs change, Shell is adapting too.
 We aim to make electricity a significant business for Shell, one that in the future could sit alongside oil, gas and chemicals.